RomainTT/yapyseq/doc/devdoc.md

 ### Sequence execution management

-An instance of `SequenceRunner` runs a new thread to run a node.
-When the thread is ended, it means that the node has finished its action.
-In that case, the `SequenceRunner` detects it, ask for the next node to the `SequenceAnalyzer` and start a new thread for this next node.
-All kind of output from a node are given to the `SequenceRunner` through a shared memory.
+An instance of `SequenceRunner` runs a new thread to run a node of type function.
+When the thread is ended, it means that the function is over.
+In that case, the `SequenceRunner` detects it, find the next node, and start a new thread for this next node.
+All kind of output from a node are given to the `SequenceRunner` through a shared memory (a Queue).
 These outputs can then be used for logging, for decision making, can be transferred to other nodes, etc.
 At any time, a `SequenceRunner` has an overview of all the nodes that are running in its sequence.